Kurento/kurento/source/dev/dev_guide.rst

 Install debugging symbols
 =========================

-Whenever working with KMS source code itself, of during any anlysis of crash in either the server or any 3rd-party library, you'll want to have debugging symbols installed.
+Whenever working with KMS source code itself, of during any analysis of crash in either the server or any 3rd-party library, you'll want to have debugging symbols installed.
 These provide for full information about the source file name and line where problems are happening; this information is paramount for a successful debug session, and you'll also need to provide these details when requesting support or :ref:`filing a bug report <support-community>`.

 **Installing the debug symbols does not impose any extra load to the system**.
 So, it doesn't really hurt at all to have them installed even in production setups, where they will prove useful whenever an unexpected crash happens to bring the system down and a postmortem stack trace is automatically generated.

-To install all debug symbols relevant to KMS, run these commands:
+To install all debug symbols relevant to KMS, run:

 .. code-block:: bash

-   PACKAGES=(
-       # System libraries
-       libc6-dbg  # Required for Valgrind
-       libc6-dbgsym
-       libglib2.0-0-dbg
-       libglib2.0-0-dbgsym
-       libssl1.0.0-dbg
-       libssl1.0.0-dbgsym

-       # Kurento 3rd-party libraries
-       kmsjsoncpp-dbg
-       libnice10-dbgsym
-       libsrtp0-dbg
-       libsrtp0-dbgsym
-       libusrsctp-dbgsym
-       openwebrtc-gst-plugins-dbg

-       # GStreamer-1.0 (Ubuntu)
-       libgstreamer1.0-0-dbg
-       gstreamer1.0-libav-dbg
-       gstreamer1.0-nice-dbgsym
-       gstreamer1.0-plugins-bad-dbg
-       gstreamer1.0-plugins-base-dbg
-       gstreamer1.0-plugins-good-dbg
-       gstreamer1.0-plugins-ugly-dbg

-       # GStreamer-1.5 (Kurento)
-       libgstreamer1.5-0-dbg
-       gstreamer1.5-libav-dbg
-       gstreamer1.5-nice-dbgsym
-       gstreamer1.5-plugins-bad-dbg
-       gstreamer1.5-plugins-base-dbg
-       gstreamer1.5-plugins-good-dbg
-       gstreamer1.5-plugins-ugly-dbg

-       # Main packages
-       kms-jsonrpc-dbg
-       kms-core-dbg
-       kms-elements-dbg
-       kms-filters-dbg
-       kurento-media-server-dbg

-       # Extra packages
-       #kms-chroma-dbg
-       #kms-crowddetector-dbg
-       #kms-platedetector-dbg
-       #kms-pointerdetector-dbg
-   )

-   apt-get update

-   for PACKAGE in "${PACKAGES[@]}"; do
-       apt-get install --no-install-recommends --yes "$PACKAGE" \
+   sudo apt-get update && sudo apt-get install --no-install-recommends --yes \
-           || { echo "Skip unknown package"; }
-   done
+       kurento-dbg

 For example, see the difference between the same stack trace, as generated *before* installing the debug symbols, and *after* installing them. **Don't send a stack trace that looks like the first one in this example**: